ahegel/udacity-full-stack-nanodegree/3 Logs Analysis/README.md

 ## Database

-The database contains three tables:
+The database (downloadable [here](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip)) contains three tables:

 * The `articles` table includes information about news articles and their contents.
 * The `authors` table includes information about the authors of articles.
 * The `log` table includes one entry for each time a user has accessed the news site.

-## Results
+## SQL Queries

-You can also view the output of the SQL commands in the `output.txt` file in this repo.
+You can view the output of the SQL commands below in the [output.txt](https://github.com/ahegel/udacity-full-stack-nanodegree/blob/master/3%20Logs%20Analysis/output.txt) file in this repo.

 1. What are the most popular three articles of all time?